Nonoxali/Vertex-cover/README.md

 This algorithm accepts graphs stored in either matrix or adjacency list format.

-I) QUICK USAGE OF THE ALGORITHM
+I) QUICK USE OF THE ALGORITHM

 Simply execute the program and use the solve_general(GRAPH) function in the interpreter, which will solve the vertex cover problem and display the answer in a separate window.
 (GRAPH is a matrix or adjacency list.)

-II) USAGING THE INTERFACE
+II) USING THE INTERFACE

 It is also possible to use the program's interface to quickly access stored graph resolutions.